Kadayawan Festival

 The Kadayawan Festival is an annual festival in the city of Davao in the Philippines.
 The festival is a celebration of life, a thanksgiving for the gifts of nature, the wealth of culture, the bounties of harvest and serenity of living.

 The festival was previously known as Apo Duwaling Festival, named after three icons of Davao; Mount Apo, durian, and the waling-waling orchid.

 Previously, this festival was held in the third week of August every year which was highlighting the 11 tribes of Davao City.
 In 2019, the celebration was extended and held from 2 to 31 August.
-In 2025, Kadayawan Festival was celebrated from 8 to 17 August.
+The 2026 edition will be celebrated from 7 to 18 August, but the festivities will begin as early as July and all throughout August.

 One of the highlights of the Kadayawan Festival is the Indak-Indak sa Kadayawan, which translates to street dancing.
 This is a showcase of the diverse indigenous cultures of the region.
 The festivities feature different communities in Mindanao dancing in vibrant costumes that highlight their indigenous heritage.